codebytes/codebytes.github.io/_posts/2023-12-03-containerizing-dotnet.md

 Publishing .NET console apps as container images offers a range of options, like targeting specific Linux distributions or families.
 Each method has unique benefits in terms of size, security, compliance, composability, compatibility, and support.
 This approach signifies a move towards more specialized, purpose-built container images, shaping the future of cloud applications.

 Thank you for joining me on this exploration of .NET and containers.
-Stay tuned for more insights and guides in on Containerizing .NET!
+Stay tuned for more insights and guides on containerizing .NET!

 ## Resources